A2P 10DLC Q&A with messaging experts from Sinch & The Campaign Registry (TCR).

-10DLC conversational messaging solutions are still pretty new, so it’s only natural to have questions.
+Conversational A2P 10DLC messaging solutions are still pretty new, so it’s only natural to have questions.

 Don’t worry though, to help you navigate the 10DLC space and build a rock-solid migration strategy we’ve got some tools to help you out.

-Take a look at our webinar: 10DLC: The future of conversational messaging where we share 10DLC status updates, compare 10DLC with Toll-Free Numbers and dedicated Short Codes, cover best practices, most common use cases, and commercials.
+Take a look at our introductory webinar: 10DLC: the new standard in business messaging, where we share 10DLC status updates, compare 10DLC with Toll-Free Numbers and dedicated Short Codes, cover best practices, most common use cases, and commercials.

 Still got questions?
 Then our Q&A blog, with advice from Sinch and TCR experts, is here to save the day.
-We caught up with Jonathan Vimont, Director of US Messaging at Sinch, Nikki Shahnavaz, US Product Manager at Sinch, and Stefan Heller, VP of Business Development at The Campaign Registry (TCR) to address some FAQs.
+We caught up with Jonathan Vimont, Director of US Messaging at Sinch, Stefan Heller, VP of Business Development, at The Campaign Registry (TCR) to address some FAQs.

-10–Digit Long Codes are a carrier sanctioned cost-effective solution for businesses to send local A2P text messaging, using 10-digit (non-wireless) local numbers available in the North American Numbering Plan (NANP).
-Brands and businesses can use a single or pool of local numbers for their messaging campaigns to engage with customers and create brand recognition.
+10–Digit Long Codes are a carrier sanctioned cost-effective solution for businesses to send A2P text messaging, using 10-digit (non-wireless) local numbers available in the North American Numbering Plan (NANP).
+Brands and businesses can use a single or pool/bundle of numbers for their messaging campaigns to engage with customers and create brand recognition.
 Features supported on 10DLC include:

-10DLC does not support handset DLR; only SMSC DLR is available.
+10DLC does not support handset delivery receipts (DLRs); only network DLR’s are available.

 There are three common scenarios with various timelines depending on the complexity of the process.
 In all scenarios, vetting can be done either by Sinch or by the customer directly via the TCR portal/API.